andifalk/secure-oauth2-oidc-workshop/setup/README.md

 You need a compliant OAuth 2.0 / OpenID Connect provider for this workshop.
 Here we will use [Keycloak](https://keycloak.org) by RedHat/JBoss.

-To setup Keycloak you have 2 options:
+To set up Keycloak you have 2 options:

 1. Run Keycloak using Docker (if you have Docker installed)
 2. Local Keycloak installation & configuration